civicrm/civicrm-svn/WordPress/README.txt

 1. Install WordPress and get it working

-2. Ensure you have a working version of civicrm (for drupal)
+2. Ensure you have a working version of civicrm (for drupal), just ensure DAO's etc are generated

-3. make a directory: wp-content/plugins/civicrm
+3. make a directory: wp-content/plugins/civicrm  and give the webserver read/write access to it

 4. make a directory: wp-content/files and give the webserver read/write access to it